-3. The vote by which the stockholders holding shares in the corporation entitling them to exercise a a least a majority of the voting power, or such greater proportion of the voting power as may be required in the case of a vote by classes or series, or as s may be required by the provisions of the articles of incorporation have voted in favor of the amendment is:
+3. The vote by which the stockholders holding shares in the corporation entitling them to exercise a lea ast a majority of the voting power, or such greater proportion of the voting power as may be required in the case of a vote by classes or series, or as may ay be required by the provisions of the articles of incorporation have voted in favor of the amendment is: -

 4 Effective date οf filing (ontional) ١ 4.
-Effective uate UΙ mme. lopuonai ,
+Effective uale UΙ mme. lopuonai ,